 This key facts covers Key Facts within 3D Trigonometry for GCSE Mathematics.
 Revise 3D Trigonometry in Geometry & Measures for GCSE Mathematics with 12 exam-style questions and 2 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 2 of 5 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 2 of 6 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position